Tuesday, December 3, 2024

 History of Pernicious anemia and Vitamin B12.

-Before the organic chemistry entered the medical fields, a careful physical examination and autopsy findings were the only tools known to physicians for determining a cause of an illness.
+Before organic chemistry entered the medical field, a careful physical examination and autopsy findings were the only tools known to physicians for determining the cause of an illness.
 In1799 and 1800s in Scotland and Scandinavian countries, the elderly, particularly the women, were suffering from a slowly progressing fatal disease due to anemia.
 It was rightly named Pernicious anemia.
-In 1812 Dr. Comb reported finding atrophic gastritis of a man died of anemia.
+In 1812 Dr. Comb reported finding atrophic gastritis of a man who died of anemia.
 Subsequently, between 1945 and 1926, Drs.
-Addison, Blamer, Whipple and Minot and Murphy published papers linking pernicious anemia with vitamin B12 deficiency.
+Addison, Blamer, Whipple, and Minot and Murphy published papers linking pernicious anemia with vitamin B12 deficiency.
 In 1934 Drs.
 Minot, Murphy and Whipple received the Nobel Prize in medicine for their discovery.

-Autopsy finding in Subacute Combined Degeneration of the Spinal cord.
+Autopsy findings in Subacute Combined Degeneration of the Spinal cord.

 Multifocal spongy vacuolated lesions of the dorsal, lateral and corticospinal tracts in the thoracic and cervical sections of the spinal cord, associated perivascular infiltration with foamy macrophages and lymphocyte, and interstitial edema are distinct pathological changes of myelin degeneration.